 1. Make a Big Mess

 Flowers force you to let go of any of your neat freak tendencies—at least for a little while.
-You can bet while I was whipping up arrangements on camera for Everyday Floral Arranging, the stems, thorns, and leaves were flying.
+You can bet while I was whipping up arrangements on camera for Everyday Floral Arranging class, the stems, thorns, and leaves were flying.
 The floor was covered.
 It takes less time to toss it all on the floor.
 When your finish your floral masterpiece is, you can sweep up the debris.